begh-azka/google-cloud-learning/6_IAM/README.md

    - Role Types:
      - **Predefined** (Already exist.
 Managed by GCP)
      - **Custom** (We can create new roles as per our needs)
-     - **Basic** (Existed before IAM existed.
+     - **Basic** (Called Primitive roles.
+Existed before IAM existed.
 In the early GCP days, there were basic roles like editor, viewer and owner.
 They are not recommended.)

 4. **Policies:**
    - **Policies are used to define who has access to what resources and what actions they can perform on those resources.**